Returnable Containers

 Transaction 2 – Supply of a beverage in returnable container from retailer to consumer

-The retailer collects from the consumer 15% HST on the consideration for the beverage, and HST of $0.0065 included in the non-refundable portion of the returnable container charge.
+The retailer collects from the consumer the HST on the consideration for the beverage, and the HST of $0.0065 ($0.05$0.0435) included in the non-refundable portion of the returnable container charge.
 Since the retailer usually charges a returnable container charge equal to the returnable container charge the retailer pays, the special rules in subsection 226(8) apply to the retailer.
 The retailer does not include the tax charged in respect of the deemed service in respect of the returnable container when determining its net tax.
-The retailer includes the 15% HST paid on the consideration for the beverage in its net tax, but the retailer does not include the HST of $0.0065 included in the non-refundable portion of the returnable container charge.
+The retailer includes the HST paid on the consideration for the beverage in its net tax, but the retailer does not include the HST of $0.0065 included in the non-refundable portion of the returnable container charge.

-The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycling entity as consideration for the supply of recycling services.
-Subsection 226(6) applies to this supply of recycling services from the recycling entity to the distributor.
+The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycler as consideration for the supply of recycling services.
+Subsection 226(6) applies to this supply of recycling services from the recycler to the distributor.
 When the consideration for the supply of recycling services is based on the returnable container charge, the value of the consideration for the supply is deemed to be equal to the difference between the consideration and the sum of returnable container charges.
 The consideration for the recycling services is equal to the total returnable container charges in respect of those returnable containers.
-The value of the consideration on which HST is calculated, equal to the difference, is zero.
+The value of the consideration on which the HST is calculated, equal to the difference, is zero.

 Transaction 4 – Supply of a used and empty returnable container from consumer to depot